AlSch092/NCShark/README.md

 - Diamondo25 @ Github for MapleShark

 ## What is this?
 NCShark is a pcap driver powered packet logging tool made in C# (fork of MapleShark) for the game Night Crows.
 This program bypasses any anti-cheat mechanisms to bring you ban-free data logging.
 All game packet payloads are Protobuf structures, which means they must be deserialized in order to properly interpret parameter field values.
-The program does not depend on any external custom DLLs.

 ## Requirements
 - You must have WinPCap drivers installed